 A series of Biomes house controlled ecosystems for the purposes of education and conservation.
 The iconic structure of Eden's Biomes provided the inspiration behind the Canopy collection, with its rounded terrariums, gently curved vases and drinkware with subtly domed bases.
-Explore the Rainforest Biome, with enormous trees towering above you and over 1,000 varieties of plant, or the Mediterranean Biome, with an amazing variety of plants suited to temperate conditions.
+Explore the Rainforest Biome, with enormous trees towering above you and more than 1,000 varieties of plant, or the Mediterranean Biome, with an amazing variety of plants suited to temperate conditions.

 'To explore our dependence on the natural world, to use that understanding to excite people into delivering transformation where they live and to ask really serious questions about what a great future might look like for all of us.'